percona/pmm/docs/how-to/integrate-platform.md

 In situations where you are not able to disconnect servers yourself, ask your PMM Admin to disconnect the server for you.
 For example, you may not be able to disconnect servers when PMM is moved to a network segment without outbound connections to public networks.

-!!! note alert alert-primary "Availability"
-    This feature is available starting with PMM 2.29.0.

 If you cannot disconnect servers yourself, ask your PMM Admin to disconnect the server for you.
 For example, you may not be able to disconnect servers when PMM is moved to a network segment without outbound connections to public networks.

 If you are a PMM Admin, you can terminate any connections to Percona Platform, even if you are not logged into PMM with a Percona Account.
 However, we recommend logging in with a Percona Account before disconnecting servers, as this will automatically remove the disconnected servers from Percona Platform as well.

 If you do disconnect servers without being connected with a Percona Account, you'll have to manually remove the unavailable servers from Percona Platform.
 This ensures that your list of connected PMM instances stays up-to-date in Percona Platform.

 To do this, go to [PMM instances](https://portal.percona.com/login), and remove any servers that you have already disconnected from PMM.

 ## Sign into PMM with your Percona Account

 Once you've successfully connected your PMM instance to the Percona Platform, you can also sign into PMM using your Percona Account:

 1. Log out of your existing PMM session.